Access our most recent webinar: 'Inheritance Tax & Estate Planning for Portfolio Landlords'. Watch on demand here!

 What Documents Do Self-Employed Buyers Need?

-• Last two years’ SA302s (tax calculations)
+• Last 2 years’ SA302s (tax calculations)

-• Last two years’ tax overviews
+• Last 2 years’ tax overviews

-• Last two years’ accounts
+• Last 2 years’ accounts

-• Last three months’ business bank statements
+• Last 3 months’ business bank statements

-The most recent documents should be dated within the last 18 months.
+These documents should be dated within the last 18 months.

 It's important to note that this list isn't exhaustive.
 Our brokers are happy to help you collate your documents before submitting your application to save you time and money.